RECOVER: sequential model optimization platform for combination drug repurposing identifies novel synergistic compounds in vitro: Results

 \subsection{{\Recover} drug embeddings capture both structural and biological information}

 To get a better insight into the drug embeddings learnt by {\Recover}, we report uniform manifold approximation and projection (UMAP) visualizations of the drug embeddings generated by the \textit{single drug} module in Figure~\ref{fig:embeddings_umap}.
-The colour of each point is chosen by applying principal component analysis (PCA) to the binary matrix of drug--targets and scaling the first 3 dimensions into an RGB triplet; high transparency indicates drugs with a PCA target profile close to the average PCA target profile (calculated over all drugs).
+The colour of each point is chosen by applying principal component analysis (PCA) to the binary matrix of drug--targets and scaling the first 3 dimensions into an RGB triplet; high transparency indicates drugs with a PCA target profile close to the average PCA target profile (calculated over all drugs). \Review{In short, the position of the points indicates what {\Recover} has learnt about the drugs, and the colour represents information known about drug mechanisms from other databases not used in the training procedure.}

 We note that the {\Recover} model does not use information on drug targets, however drugs with similar colours are located within similar areas of UMAP space.
 We also observe broad sensible patterns in UMAP space based on structure, for example, most kinase inhibitors (with the -\textit{nib} suffix) appear in the upper left hand of the UMAP.
 Moreover, drugs with similar mechanisms tend to be co-located, for example, see structurally diverse DNA-targeting agents in the bottom right of the UMAP.
 As a counterpoint, we observe that agents with either: mixed agonist/antagonist profiles, including selective estrogen receptor modulators (SERMS); or targeting genes through indirect mechanisms, including mammalian target of rapamycin (mTOR), lead to less structured patterns in UMAP space.
 We believe this is a highly novel observation, and suggests that were this screen to be scaled to a larger library of small molecules, one may be able to group diverse structures into common biological mechanisms.